 Why Do Dogs Hump?

 Humping, or mounting, is an action that seems inherently sexual in nature.
 However, this is not always the case.
 Humping is part instinct and part learned behavior and, most importantly, it is completely normal for dogs.
-It only becomes a behavior problem when your dog humps people, upsets other dogs by mounting them, or when the humping is excessive.
+It's not only male dogs that hump, either; female dogs can also be prone to this behavior.
+Still, humping generally only becomes a behavior problem when your dog humps people, upsets other dogs by mounting them, or when the humping is excessive.

 There are a few different reasons why dogs hump.

 Sometimes, an intact dog will hump a spayed or neutered dog.
 Females hump too, and it may or may not be sexual in nature.
 When a dog humps objects or people, it might be a form of masturbation.
 Having your dog neutered or spayed may help with the problem, but be aware that dogs may develop the habit of humping before they're altered and continue it afterward.

 Usually, dogs aren't emulating mating behavior when they hump.
 Nonsexual arousal is more likely to provoke a dog to hump.
 It's just a way for the dog to burn off energy or relieve stress.
 Some dogs bark, some run or jump, and others hump.
 This is normal for many dogs.
 If the behavior is frequent, training may help by redirecting your dog to another outlet for its excess energy.